Review of Icebreakers

 On May 22, 2019, Canada's Prime Minister announced a Government investment of CAD 15,7 billion (USD 11,8 billion) to renew CCG's fleet with up to 16 multi-purpose icebreaking vessels (to be built by Seaspan/Vancouver Shipyard) plus 2 offshore patrol ships (to be built by Irving Shipbuilding/Halifax Shipyard).
 In early-August 2019, was announced a program for procuring 6 new (Canada-built) icebreakers to replace current CCG fleet's aging vessels.

 (new) Australian Antarctic icebreaker

 In October 2015, the Government of Australia revealed a new icebreaker ship design and announced a contract for building a marine science research and supply ice-breaking vessel.
-Classified as ASRV ("Antarctic Supply Research Vessel") it will allow extended access to Antarctica and the Southern Ocean.
-The ship's equipment also includes a Multibeam Bathymetric Echo Sound system (for seabed mapping), a stern helipad, 3 cargo cranes.
+Classified as ASRV ("Antarctic Supply Research Vessel") it will allow extended access to Antarctica and Southern Ocean.
+Ship's equipment includes a multibeam echosounder (for seabed mapping), a stern helipad, 3 cargo cranes.
 Portable research laboratories will boast the latest technology equipment.

 (new) Chinese icebreaker ship

 ABB propulsion system (Azipod thrusters) will power a new Chinese research icebreaking vessel - the first of this type to be built in China.
 The ship will be equipped with two Azipod VI propulsion units (combined power output 15 MW).